Bulgaria during World War I: Foreign diplomatic activity in Bulgaria

-German and Austro-Hungarian diplomacy began probing the Bulgarian government's intentions immediately following the initial declaration of neutrality.
-Both presented Tsar Ferdinand with a draft of a military agreement between the Central Powers and Bulgaria.
+German and Austro-Hungarian diplomats began probing the Bulgarian government's intentions immediately following the initial declaration of neutrality.
+The two countries presented Tsar Ferdinand with a draft of a military agreement between the Central Powers and Bulgaria.
 The German ambassador Michahelles also initiated negotiations for a military agreement with Prime Minister Radoslavov in August 1914.
 These steps did not lead to any concrete commitments by the Bulgarian government, which realized the country was not yet ready for a war.
-The Austrian defeat in the Battle of Cer in Serbia also undermined the attempts of Austria-Hungary to secure Bulgaria openly on its side.
-In early September 1914, Bulgaria was visited by Duke John Albert of Mecklenburg as a personal representative of Kaiser Wilhelm II, but he also failed to sway the firm position of the Bulgarian government.
+The Austrian defeat in the Battle of Cer in Serbia also undermined the attempts of Austria-Hungary to secure an explicit alliance with Bulgaria.
+In early September 1914, Duke John Albert of Mecklenburg visited Bulgaria as a personal representative of Kaiser Wilhelm II, but he also failed to sway the firm position of the Bulgarian government.

 Entente diplomats did not sit idly by either.
-The Russian government was still trying to build a new Balkan League that would include Serbia, Montenegro and Bulgaria.
-On 31 July, Sazonov asked the Serbian government to determine what territory it would be willing to give to Bulgaria in exchange for its neutrality or military cooperation, but instead received no reaction from the Serbian prime minister.
-A few days later, Sazonov suggested that Serbia should cede parts of the uncontested zone to gain Bulgaria for the war with Austria-Hungary and eventually cede the entire zone if the war ended in favor of the Entente.
+Russia was still trying to build a new Balkan League that would include Serbia, Montenegro, and Bulgaria.
+On 31 July, Sazonov asked the Serbian government to determine what territory it would be willing to give to Bulgaria in exchange for its neutrality or military cooperation, but received no reaction from the Serbian prime minister.
+A few days later, Sazonov suggested that Serbia should cede parts of the uncontested zone of Macedonia to Bulgaria for joining the Entente, and eventually cede the entire zone if the Entente won.
 Though the Serbians were not willing to antagonize their Russian patrons, they decided not to yield.
 Serbian policy on this matter was not led by ethnographic motives, but by a geopolitical theory that held that the dominant position in the Balkan Peninsula would be held by the country that controlled the valleys of the rivers Morava and Vardar.
-Thus the Serbians preferred to face the Austro-Hungarians on their own in exchange for a benevolent Bulgarian neutrality for which they offered to cede about a quarter of the uncontested zone, but keep total control of the Vardar.
-This however did not deter Sazonov from ordering Savinsky to offer vague territorial acquisitions to Ferdinand and Radoslavov in exchange for their cooperation.
+Thus Serbia preferred to face Austria-Hungary on their own, with benevolent Bulgarian neutrality for which they offered to cede about a quarter of the uncontested zone, while keeping total control of the Vardar.
+This however did not deter Sazonov from ordering Savinsky to offer vague territorial acquisitions to Ferdinand and Radoslavov in exchange for Bulgaria's cooperation.